Deep Brain Stimulation Surgery Cost in India ranges between 17,500 USD using non-rechargeable – 24000 USD with rechargeable.

 Deep brain stimulation isn’t successful for everyone.
 There are a number of variables involved in the success of deep brain stimulation Surgery.
 It’s important to talk with your doctor before surgery about what type of improvement you can expect for your condition.

-The length of the operation also depends on the technique used by each center, but it often lasts between 3-6 hours from start to finish.
+A. The length of the operation also depends on the technique used by each center, but it often lasts between 3-6 hours from start to finish.
 As long as the electrodes are accurately placed, without complications, the recovery period usually lasts from between 3 to 5 days.

-Studies report that DBS Surgery can reduce off -periods of PD symptoms by 60% (fluctuations in motor symptoms due to poor response to medicines).
+A. Studies report that DBS Surgery can reduce off -periods of PD symptoms by 60% (fluctuations in motor symptoms due to poor response to medicines).
 By reducing the need for medication, DBS Surgery rapidly decreases medication-induced dyskinesias by 60 to 80% and improves the quality of life in people with advanced PD.